Reef fish protection areas

 This includes golden snapper, black jewfish and other vulnerable reef species.

-These areas are also being monitored by NT Fisheries using a variety of methods, including:
+These areas are also being monitored by NT Fisheries using non-invasive Baited Remote Underwater Video Stations (BRUVS) at:

 Bathurst Island